Boll Weevil (song): Brook Benton version

+In Canada the song reached number 12 and was on the chart for seven weeks.

 In the UK, the song reached a peak position of number 30 on the UK Singles Chart and remained in the Top 40 for eight weeks during the summer of 1961.

 The majority of the song's lyrics are spoken by Benton, as in when the farmer inquires, "Say, why'd you pick my farm?", to which the boll weevils reply, "We ain't gonna do ya much harm".
 The chorus of "we're lookin' for a home" was sung by Benton and the Mike Stewart Singers.

 Eddie Cochran version

 "Boll Weevil Song" is an adaption of the traditional blues song written by Eddie Cochran and Jerry Capehart.
 It was the B-side of Cochran's Liberty Records hit single "Somethin' Else" and released in July 1959.